kind-king/yourmaps_flagscript/README.md

 A flag system for **RedM**, created to fill the gap in available scripts that allow players to equip and interact with flags as in-game items.

 This system enables players to carry, drop, and pick up flags in an immersive and configurable way.
-It supports full integration with item-based frameworks, animations, prompts, and a wide selection of customizable flags.
+It supports full integration with item-based frameworks, animations and prompts.

 ---